pantsbuild/example-adhoc/README.md

 In this example, a small Flask web application can dump an OpenAPI schema, which can in turn be used to transparently generate bindings for other languages.

-To see the demo in practive, run `./pants export-codegen openapi:webapp-js-bindings`
+To see the demo in practive, run `pants export-codegen openapi:webapp-js-bindings`

 This demo uses